QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 :ref:`Previously <qr_decomposition>`, we learned about applications of the QR application to solving the linear least squares.

-While in principle, the solution to least-squares
+While in principle, the solution to the least-squares problem

 .. math::